vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

 1. You must have completed (or fast-forwarded to) the [Spring MVC with REST Endpoints lab](../spring-mvc/).
-    You must have your `pal-tracker` application associated with the `mvc-solution` codebase deployed and running on TAS.
+    You must have your `pal-tracker` application associated with the `mvc-solution` codebase deployed and running on
+    *Tanzu Application Service*.

 1. In a terminal window,
     make sure you start in the `~/workspace/pal-tracker` directory.